 Large amounts of porphyrins build up in the liver when PCT is becoming active.
 The disease becomes active when acquired factors, such as iron, alcohol, Hepatitis C Virus (HCV), HIV, estrogens (used, for example, in oral contraceptives and prostate cancer treatment) and possibly smoking, combine to cause a deficiency of UROD in the liver.
 Hemochromatosis, an iron overload disorder, also can predispose individuals to PCT.

-PCT is a rare disorder that affects males and females.
+In patients with acquired PCT, males and females are affected equally, but in patients with familial, genetic PCT, females are affected more than males.
 The disorder usually develops after the age of 30 and its onset in childhood is rare.
 PCT is found worldwide and in individuals of all races.
-The prevalence is estimated to be approximately 1 in 10,000 to 25,000 individuals in the general population.
+PCT is a rare disorder; the prevalence is estimated to be approximately 1 case in every 10,000 to 25,000 individuals in the general population.

 Synonyms of Porphyria Cutanea Tarda